Robo Advisor vs. Financial Advisor: Which is Better?

 Winner: Robo Advisors

-Another reason robo advisors are so popular is their technology and automated services.
-Most robo advisors operate with a “digital first” mantra.
+Another reason robo-advisors are so popular is their technology and automated services.
+Most robo-advisors operate with a “digital first” mantra.

 Holistic Financial Advice